Organized changing station: teal & pink cloth diapers, inserts, wipes, and silver nursing cups in a velvet pouch.

 How many cloth diapers do I need to start?

-Most families need 20 to 24 cloth diapers to wash every 2 to 3 days.
+Most families need 24 to 36 cloth diapers for a newborn to wash comfortably every 2 to 3 days.
 Newborns need 10 to 12 changes per day.
-Starting with a small trial stash of 3 to 5 diapers of different types before committing fully is a practical approach.
+Starting with a small trial stash of 3 to 5 diapers of different types before fully committing is the practical approach.

 Types